xadique/IPL-DATA-ANALYSIS/README.md

 ## 📌 Note

-This project is for learning and portfolio purposes only.
+This project is created for learning and portfolio purposes only.
 IPL and related content belong to their respective owners.